-The Owl Babies story is about 3 owl babies, Sarah, Percy and Bill, who worry about their mother while she is gone on her night flight.
-It’s a really simple story.
-My kids got a kick out of Bill because he says “I miss my Mommy” throughout the entire story and I said it in a pouty voice every time which made them chuckle.
+The book Owl Babies by Martin Waddell (affiliate link) is story is about 3 owl babies, Sarah, Percy and Bill, who worry about their mother while she is gone on her night flight.
+It’s a really simple story but my kids got a kick out of Bill because he says “I miss my Mommy” throughout the entire story and I said it in a pouty voice every time which made them chuckle.

-One of my favorite ways to craft after reading a book is by simply re-creating a scene in the story.
-We focused on the cover of the book.
-Below is how my artwork turned out.
+One of my favorite ways to incorporate craft time after reading a book with my children is by simply re-creating a scene in the story.
+We focused on the cover of the book when making our owl babies craft.

 - black cardstock paper